latex3/latex3.github.io/_posts/2024-06-15-issue39-of-latex2e-released.md

 title: "LaTeX 2024-061-01 PL1 released and distributed"
 date: 2024-06-15 00:00:00
 description: "We sent the 2024-06-01 release (patch level 1) of the LaTeX kernel to CTAN.
-By now it should be available to most users via TeX Live o MiKTeX...."
+By now it should be available to most users via TeX Live or MiKTeX...."
 categories: news
 tags: [latex2e]
 ---